green-code-initiative/creedengo-csharp/README.md

 🌿 Customized Roslyn Rules
 -------------------

-EcoCode C# customizes the severity of the following native Roslyn rules.
+Creedengo C# customizes the severity of the following native Roslyn rules.

 |Id|Description|Old Severity|New Severity|
 |--|-----------|:----------:|:----------:|